 The Cardiovascular Fluid Mechanics (CFM) Research Group at Georgia Tech has been one of the pioneering laboratories in the world studying the function and mechanics of heart valves and other complex cardiac defects.
 Established in 1979 by Dr. Ajit Yoganathan in the Chemical Engineering Department at Georgia Tech, the CFM laboratory is now located in the Parker H. Petit Institute of Bioengineering and Bioscience.

 - LATEST NEWS

-to Dr. Yoganathan for his 2015 induction into the National Academy of Engineering!
-Click here for the NAE press release.
+- Congratulations to Dr. Yoganathan for his 2015 induction into the National Academy of Engineering!

 - Congratulations to Dr. Yoganathan for receiving the Robert A. Pritzker Award!
 Dr. Yoganathan’s talk "From Bench to Bedside, A Journey Through Translational Research" highlighted how his research has evolved into tools to help patients.
 Click here for more pictures